AnimeThemes/animethemes-api-docs/docs/guide/graphql/relationships/index.md

 ## Many-to-Many (BelongsToMany)

-Every many-to-many relationship applies the connection pagination and it has three top fields.
+Every many-to-many relationship applies connection pagination and has three top fields.
 Read about it in the [graphql.org](https://graphql.org/learn/pagination/#pagination-and-edges) and [relay.dev](https://relay.dev/graphql/connections.htm) documentations if you don't know what it is.

-The `pageInfo` field for pagination information.
+The `pageInfo` field provides pagination information.

-The `nodes` field will return a list of objects that reference the related type.
+The `nodes` field returns a list of objects that reference the related type.
 Use this field if you don't care about the pivot fields of the relationship.

-The `edges` field will return a list of `edge` objects.
+The `edges` field returns a list of `edge` objects.
 The `edge` object always contains a `node` field that returns a singular object of the related type, and the pivot fields of the relationship.